sumit-angularminds/movielist/README.md

 # How to run
 Inside the folder run the code using any server
 Example: http-server

+# Install http-server:
-Install: npm install http-server
+npm install http-server

+# Run server:
-Run: http-server
+http-server